smangham/fo4-loads-v2/README.md

 ![Controls: Primary Mode](Docs/Loads_v2/Assets/instructions-mode.png)

 Primary modes vary wildly by weapon - for regular ballistic guns it's usually silencers and automatic modes, but energy weapons can even turn on/off shotgun modes or charged attacks.

+## Modding

+If you want to use this framework to add your own ammo calibres, ammo variants, new secondary weapons, scope types or firing modes [check out the modding guide](Docs/Loads_v2/Modding/index.md).